ldw129/ldw129/README.md

   <p><p>
 </div>
 <div align="justify">
   Hello!
-I am Lim Dong Wan, a curious and meticulous Penultimate Year NTU B(Eng) Computer Science Undergraduate student, with a flair for Mathematics and a growing interest in the field of cybersecurity and networking.
-I officially started learning computing and programming concepts in mid-2020, with my first programming language learned being Python.
+I am Lim Dong Wan, a curious and meticulous Penultimate Year NTU B(Eng) Computer Science Undergraduate student, with a flair for Mathematics and a growing interest in the field of Cybersecurity and Networking.
+I officially started learning Computing and Programming concepts in mid-2020, with my first programming language learned being Python.
 Thereafter, I progressively expanded my knowledge of computing into other programming languages like Java, C and C++, as well as other fields like Computer Networking, Cybersecurity and even Data Science and Artificial Intelligence.
-My strengths in Mathematics have also allowed me to better understand various computing concepts, such as programming logic and networks.
+My strengths in Mathematics have also allowed me to better understand various Computing concepts, such as Programming logic and networks.
 However, I do believe that there is still much more for me to learn and apply in this growing and ever-changing field.
   <p><p>
-  I hope that with the knowledge I have gained and acquired, I can innovate cybersecurity solutions and/or tools that can be used in my job and my daily life, so as to better safeguard myself and others from cyber threats, and solve complex real-world cybersecurity challenges.
+  I hope that with the knowledge I have gained and acquired, I can innovate solutions and/or tools that can be used to better safeguard myself and others from cyber threats, as well as solve complex real-world cybersecurity challenges!
   <p><p>
   Feel free to connect with me through the following channels! :)
   <p><p>

-  - Personal Email: limdongwan201528@gmail.com
+  - **Personal Email: limdongwan201528@gmail.com**
-  - Academic Email: LIMD0030@e.ntu.edu.sg
+  - **Academic Email: LIMD0030@e.ntu.edu.sg**
   - [![LinkedIn][linkedin-shield]][linkedin]
   - [![Discord][discord-shield]][discord]